-Provide the number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any lo the average (or mean) amount borrowed in the table below.
+Provide the number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed in the table below.

-The "average per-undergraduate-borrower cumulative principal borrowed" is designed to provide better informat borrowing from federal and nonfederal (institutional, state, commercial) sources.
+The "average per-undergraduate-borrower cumulative principal borrowed" is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.

-The numbers, percentages, and averages for each row should be based only on the loan source specific for the par example, the federal loans average (Row B) should only be the cumulative average of federal loans and the private (Row E) should only the cumulative average of private loans.
+The numbers, percentages, and averages for each row should be based only on the loan source specific for the particular row.
+For example, the federal loans average (Row B) should only be the cumulative average of federal loans and the private loans average (Row E) should only the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specific in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) A. Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-227 58%
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specific in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specific in the first column (nearest \$1) A. Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+227 58% \$26,935

 B. Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-226 58% C. Institutional loan program 0 0% D. State loan programs 0 0% E. Private student loans made by a bank or lender 13 3%
+226 58% \$26,223 C. Institutional loan program 0 0% N/A D. State loan programs 0 0% N/A E .
+Private student loans made by a bank or lender 13 3% \$14,450